MattFame/java-multi-package/README.md

 You can compile, package and run this simple java application with the commands below.
+If hello.jar file and the class files are already created you can delete them.

 1. javac src/\*/\*.java   src/\*/\*/\*.java -d classes
 2. cd classes/